We have chosen a preferred bidder to refurbish and redevelop the Haggerston Baths building.

 Castleforge was selected after a competitive bidding process and public consultation.
 54% of respondents said they supported the Castleforge proposal, compared to just 33% who supported the other shortlisted scheme.

 On this page:

 Haggerston Baths opened in 1904 and closed in 2000.
-It is included in the Victorian Society’s list of the most endangered Victorian and Edwardian buildings in England and Wales and costs the Council about £100,000 every year to cover maintenance and security.
+It is included in the Victorian Society’s list of the most endangered Victorian and Edwardian buildings in England and Wales and costs us about £100,000 every year to cover maintenance and security.

 The aim of this project is to identify a long-term and self-sustaining future for the building and preserve public access to this unique and much loved Hackney asset.

 The cost of restoring the building and bringing it into public use is estimated to be in excess of £20 million.
-The Council cannot afford to pay this cost up front, but does not want the building to fall out of public ownership.
+We can’t afford to pay this cost up front, but does not want the building to fall out of public ownership.
 So in 2015 we asked developers to come forward with expressions of interest in restoring the building and bringing it back into public use.
 The winning developer will have to cover the cost of the work and then pay the Council rent for an annual lease.
-This means the Council gets a regular source of income without outlaying millions of pounds up front.
+This means we get a regular source of income without outlaying millions of pounds up front.

 The developer initially proposed that the pool would be made available Monday to Friday 7am-4pm for public swimming for a fee.
 However, the developer drew back from this firm commitment, meaning that there would be no way of enforcing public swimming, and there could be no certainty that a pool of any description would have been restored to the Baths.